-- 14.4.1 If any of the following events happen, the Buyer has the right to immediately terminate the Contract by issuing a Termination Notice to the Supplier: - a) there's a Supplier Insolvency Event; - b) the Supplier fails to notify the Buyer in writing of any Occasion of Tax Non-Compliance - c) there's a Notifiable Default that is not corrected in line with an accepted Rectification Plan; - d) the Buyer rejects a Rectification Plan or the Supplier does not provide it within 10 days of the request;
+- 14.4.1 If any of the following events happen, the Buyer has the right to immediately terminate the Contract by issuing a Termination Notice to the Supplier: - a) there's a Supplier Insolvency Event or if the Supplier fails to notify the Buyer of a Financial Distress Event; - b) the Supplier fails to notify the Buyer in writing of any Occasion of Tax Non-Compliance there's a Default that is not corrected in line with an accepted Rectification Plan; - the Buyer rejects a Rectification Plan or the Supplier does not provide it within 10 days of the request; - d) there's any material Default of the Contract; - e) a Default that occurs and then continues to occur on one or more occasions within 6 Months following the Buyer serving a warning notice on the Supplier that it may terminate for persistent breach of the Contract; - f) there's any material Default of any Joint Controller Agreement relating to the Contract; - g) there's a Default of Clauses 2.7, 10, 12, 18, 19, 31, 36 or Schedule 19 (Cyber Essentials) (where applicable) relating to the Contract; - h) the performance of the Supplier causes a Critical Service Level Failure to occur; - there's a consistent repeated failure to meet the Service Levels in Schedule 10 (Service Levels); - there's a Change of Control of the Supplier which isn't preapproved by the Buyer in writing; - there's a Variation to the Contract which cannot be agreed using Clause 28 (Changing the contract) or resolved using Clause 39 (Resolving disputes); - the Buyer discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded; - m) the Court of Justice of the European Union uses Article 258 of the Treaty on the Functioning of the European Union (TFEU) to declare that the Contract should not have been awarded to the Supplier because of a serious breach of the TFEU or the Regulations; - n) the Supplier or its Affiliates embarrass or bring the Buyer into disrepute or diminish the public trust in them; or

-- e) there's any material Default of the Contract; - a Default that occurs and then continues to occur on one or more occasions within 6 Months following the Buyer serving a warning notice on the Supplier that it may terminate for persistent breach of the Contract; - g) there's any material Default of any Joint Controller Agreement relating to the Contract; - h) there's a Default of Clauses 2.7, 10, 12, 18, 19, 31, 36, Schedule 19 (Cyber Essentials) (where applicable) or Schedule 36 (Intellectual Property Rights) relating to the Contract; - i) the performance of the Supplier causes a Critical Service Level Failure to occur; - there's a consistent repeated failure to meet the Service Levels in Schedule 10 (Service Levels); - k) there's a Change of Control of the Supplier which isn't preapproved by the Buyer in writing; - the Buyer discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded; - m) the Supplier or its Affiliates embarrass or bring the Buyer into disrepute or diminish the public trust in them; or - n) the Supplier fails to comply with its legal obligations in the fields of environmental, social, equality or employment Law when providing the Deliverables. - 14.4.2 The Buyer also has the right to terminate the Contract in accordance with Clauses 9.5 and 24.3, Paragraph 4.1 of Schedule 37 (Corporate Resolution Planning) (where applicable) and Paragraph 7 of Schedule 24 (Financial Difficulties) (where applicable). - 14.4.3 If any of the events in 73 (1) (a) or (b) of the Regulations happen, the Buyer has the right to immediately terminate the Contract and Clauses 14.5.1b) to 14.5.1h) applies.
+- o) the Supplier fails to comply with its legal obligations in the fields of environmental, social, equality or employment Law when providing the Deliverables. - 14.4.2 The Buyer also has the right to terminate the Contract in accordance with Clauses 9.5, 24.3 and 28.3.2. - 14.4.3 If any of the events in 73 (1) (a) to (c) of the Regulations happen, the Buyer has the right to immediately terminate the Contract and Clauses 14.5.1b) to 14.5.1h) applies.